opendevsecops/lobby/README.md

 * You are welcome to do any changes your heart desires.
 Simply fork the code and make a pull request.
 * Join the team and make your own projects.
 The Slack channel is a great way to reach us.
+* Try to meet to team.
+We are social beings.
 * Simple join the conversation.
 Sharing is caring and we would love to hear from you.

 ## Elsewhere